insects

 Sunday, October 21st, 2007

-Watching the water striders in the pond in our back yard, and the perception changed a little, like it does seeing the expanse of the Grand Canyon or driving toward mountains.
-Interesting that something alive is so weightless, yet with enough mass to be able to walk on water.
-Click here to see more photography.
+Watching the water-striders in the pond in our back yard pond.
+Interesting that it is so weightless, yet with enough mass to be able to walk on water.